 These scripts are located at the following location: `/opt/java-selection/`

-In order to activate a java version simply run the script corresponding to the version you would like to work with and then reloading or resourcing your terminal: For example the following command activates OpenJDK Java 8:
+In order to activate a Java version, run the script corresponding to the version you would like to work with, then reload or resource your terminal: For example the following command activates OpenJDK Java 8:

 These scripts change your Java version; there are scripts for OpenJDK Java and Oracle Java for each version installed.
 They set the JAVA_HOME profile variable to be retained in all future terminals and shells, but may require you to `source ~/.profile` in order to reload your environment after running the script.